awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

 ## Declaring an Auto Scaling group with a CreationPolicy and an UpdatePolicy<a name="scenario-as-updatepolicy"></a>

-The following example shows how to add [`CreationPolicy`](aws-attribute-creationpolicy.md) and [`UpdatePolicy`](aws-attribute-updatepolicy.md) attributes to an [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) resource\.
+The following example shows how to add [`CreationPolicy` attribute`CreationPolicy`](aws-attribute-creationpolicy.md) and [`UpdatePolicy`](aws-attribute-updatepolicy.md) attributes to an [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) resource\.

 The sample creation policy prevents the Auto Scaling group from reaching `CREATE_COMPLETE` status until AWS CloudFormation receives `Count` number of success signals when the group is ready\.
 To signal that the Auto Scaling group is ready, a [cfn\-signal](cfn-signal.md) helper script added to the launch template's user data \(not shown\) is run on the instances\.
 If the instances don't send a signal within the specified `Timeout`, CloudFormation assumes that the instances were not created, the resource creation fails, and CloudFormation rolls the stack back\.